filecoin-project/devgrants/open-grant-proposals/open-proposal-deplatformer.md

 # Project Description
 **The problem we are trying to solve with this project:** Currently, people across the world are facing a dire choice: continue to buy-in to social media platforms, accepting their ever-changing, draconian terms, along with the secretive sale of your private data to advertisers, **or** lose all your photos, data, and curated content to walled garden lock-in.
 Our aim is to create a clear use case and application of the Filecoin storage network which will allow users to deplatform and divorce themselves from Facebook and other centralized social networks.

 **What exactly are we planning to build:** Deplatformer will start with a modest goal, which will be to empower users to upload their Facebook content into Filecoin and regain control of their own curated data.
-Then they will be able to use a mobile application to share their images and videos using other messenger applications on their phone to reach their contacts and friends.
+We will establish a Filecoin Management Service that will let users control their liberated data on the Filecoin network.

-This project will create the foundation for several other related initiatives including self-deplatforming from other silos such Instagram, Google Photos, and iCloud, as well as investigating the ability to apply AI image classification and other methods to enable users to create their own value from their content collections.
+This project will create the foundation for several other related initiatives.
+Firstly, it is our goal to integrate the Phase 1 deliverables into a mobile application that will allow users to share the images and videos liberated with Deplaformer via other messenger applications on their phone.
+We also plan to add self-deplatforming from other silos such Instagram, Google Photos, and iCloud.
+Lastly,  we’ll investigate the ability to apply AI image classification and other methods to enable users to create their own value from their content collections.

-**How our solution is going to adequately solve this problem.** We will minimize risk by focusing on the Facebook export and “Filecoin to Mobile” use case in order to develop the critical Filecoin tooling and workflows.
-These will be portable beyond the scope of this current project as well as to other projects in the Filecoin ecosystem to establish proven practices for moving cloud and platform data onto Filecoin.
+**How our solution is going to adequately solve this problem.** We will minimize risk by focusing on the Facebook export and Filecoin Management Service use cases in order to develop the critical Filecoin tooling and workflows.
+These will be portable beyond the scope of this current project phase as well as to other projects in the Filecoin ecosystem to establish proven practices for moving cloud and platform data onto Filecoin.
 Most importantly, this specific focus will help us explore the relative market demand for this class of product.

 ## Value